 John E. Christopher is a Founding Partner of Fraternal Law Partners.
-He helps clients navigate the legal challenges of non-profit organizations, including seeking and maintaining tax-exempt status, corporate governance matters and grant-making.
-He also advises national fraternities and sororities, their chapters and their foundations on issues related to risk management and housing issues.
+He helps fraternal clients navigate the legal challenges of non-profit organizations, including seeking and maintaining tax-exempt status, corporate governance matters and grant-making.
+He also advises national fraternities and sororities, their chapters and their foundations diverse issues including corporate governance and fund stewardship, domestic and foreign grant-making, maintaining the corporate integrity of affiliated organizations, policy and procedure drafting and review, self-dealing and excess benefits transactions review and guidance, and representation of organizations facing IRS audit, issues related to risk management and housing issues.
 He is a frequent contributor to the Fraternal Law Newsletter, a quarterly publication dedicated to the legal issues relevant to Greek life organizations.
-He has also presented at conventions and leadership institutes on issues related to taxes and tax exemption, corporate governance and other topics.
-He serves on the board of the North-American Interfraternity Conference Foundation.
+He regularly presents at conventions and leadership institutes on issues related to taxes and tax exemption, corporate governance and other topics.

 Garrett Mintz, CEO Ambition in Motion.
 A passionate speaker, entrepreneur, mentor matchmaker, and potentialunlocker, Garrett specializes in helping take people from where they are at now to where they want to be.
 As the CEO and Founder of Ambition In Motion, Garrett works with people to match them with mentors, teach them skills on networking and relationship development, and drives them towards achieving their desired outcome.